anonymByte-404/base-string-converter/README.md

 ```

 > [!NOTE]
-> This is a sample snippet designed to illustrate the tool's programmatic usage.
-It is not the complete implementation but gives an idea of how the CLI tool operates with prompts and modular functions.
+> This is not the actual code, but an illustration designed to demonstrate how the CLI tool operates.
+It serves as an example to show the general behavior and flow of the tool, rather than the complete or exact implementation.

 <h2 align="center">Contribution</h2>